Andre2503/Project3_Group2/README.md

    ```
    python app_solution.py
    ```
-4. Access the dashboard through `http://localhost:5000/` in your web browser.
+4. Access the dashboard through the `index.html` in your web browser.

 ## Features